 Rotational lead extraction has been perceived as a slower method of extraction.
 The RELEASE study set out to record exact start and stop times for each lead removed and the procedure.
 The results showed the efficiency of Rotational TLE devices.

-According to the study authors, “RELEASE study results revealed high success rates despite the long dwell time of targeted leads.
+According to the study authors, “RELEASE study results revealed high success rates… despite the long dwell time of targeted leads.
 Compared with similar TLE studies, this study includes patients with longer lead indwell times and reports similar success rates.”
-The median indwell time for rotational TLE devices was 7.4 years, compared to the ELECTRa study which had a median indwell time of 5 years and required a median extraction time of 19.0 minutes.
+The median indwell time for rotational TLE devices was 7.4 years, and the media extraction time per procedure was 10 minutes compared to the ELECTRa study which had a median indwell time of 5 years and required a median extraction time of 19.0 minutes.

-Major device-related complications occurred in 2.6% of procedures, procedure-related major complications were 0.9%.
+Major device-related complications occurred in 2.6% of procedures, procedure-related major complications were 0.9% within one day.
 Patient data were source verified, and complications were reviewed and adjudicated by TLE-experienced physicians.
 According to the physicians, “the RELEASE study may have captured more complications due to the controlled study design (prospective data collection, source data verification by an independent clinical monitoring service and adjudication of all documented events by an independent CEC).”

 The RELEASE study evaluated clinical success, procedural efficiency, and complications during patient follow-up on mechanical and rotational devices used to overcome fibrosis and calcification surrounding leads.
 “The RELEASE study design could serve as a benchmark for future lead extraction studies to better understand the safety of using lead extraction devices.”